krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 - For 1-byte characters, set the highest bit to $0$, and set the remaining 7 bits to the Unicode code point.
 It is worth noting that ASCII characters occupy the first 128 code points in the Unicode character set.
 That is to say, **UTF-8 encoding is backward compatible with ASCII code**.
 This means we can use UTF-8 to parse very old ASCII code text.
 - For characters with a length of $n$ bytes (where $n > 1$), set the highest $n$ bits of the first byte to $1$, and set the $(n + 1)$-th bit to $0$; starting from the second byte, set the highest 2 bits of each byte to $10$; use all remaining bits to fill in the Unicode code point of the character.

-The figure below shows the UTF-8 encoding corresponding to "Hello算法".
+The figure below shows the UTF-8 encoding corresponding to "Hello 算法".
 It can be observed that since the highest $n$ bits are all set to $1$, the system can determine that the character length is $n$ by counting the leading $1$ bits.

 But why set the highest 2 bits of all other bytes to $10$?
 In fact, this $10$ can serve as a check symbol.
 Assuming the system starts parsing text from an incorrect byte, the $10$ at the beginning of the byte can help the system quickly determine an anomaly.